🥘 When you’re hungry – you need food.

 Studies show that people who talk to strangers and prioritize face-to-face interactions are generally happier.

 So get out of your apartment, walk to your local coffee shop and chat with your barista.
-Or look for an event or workshop that lights you up and get ready to make some new connections.
+Or look for an event or workshop that lights you up and gets your ready to make some new connections.

 Don’t overthink how to start a conversation, simply say “Hi, my name is Jan, what’s yours?”